 This course is CPD accredited and has knowledge checks throughout the course. *Trainer travel & subsistence expenses may need to be covered by your school.

 Mental Health First Aid training course (2 day accredited)

 We offer the latest 2-day mental health first aid course delivered by an MHFA England registered trainer.
 This course is partially funded, providing your school with a substantial discount on the normal fee.

 It includes how to support someone in a crisis situation, when and where to signpost to support and how to keep yourself safe in your role as a mental health first aider.
 It also covers several mental illnesses, and how to spot signs and symptoms of these.

 Upon completion, you will receive a certificate from MHFA England.

 Early intervention from teachers can not only reduce the impact of mental health on young people in the long term, but by reducing the number of young people in need of intense clinical support it can enable professional services like CAMHS to provide fast and efficient support for those who still need it.

-Free Mental Health Resources for Schools
+Downloadable Resources for Schools